ThanaphatNorth/rn-clean/README.md

 # 🧹 React Native Clean Script

 A robust cleanup script for React Native projects.
-Removes caches, Pods, Gradle builds, and reinstall dependencies with one command.
+Removes caches, Pods, Gradle builds, and reinstalls dependencies with one command.

 Designed for safety, automation, and convenience for developers who often struggle with “weird build issues”.